Edgar L. Hewett's Dream

-On February 19, 2009, the Museum of New Mexico will celebrate its 100th anniversary.
+On February 19, 2009, the Museum of New Mexico celebrated its 100th anniversary.
 Established three years before New Mexico became the forty-seventh state, the Museum's early history and the trajectory for its later development can largely be attributed to one man—Edgar L. Hewett.
 An assertive and energetic individual known as El Toro, Hewett was a renowned archaeologist at the time and is still an esteemed figure today.
 In addition to his considerable involvement in directing the new museum and founding other institutions, Hewett always kept an abiding and active interest in archaeology.
 He worked tirelessly to promote Southwest archaeology to the same level of public interest as that of the classical archaeology of Europe and the Near East.
 At the same time, Hewett's powerful personality led to professional conflicts and set the stage for eventual challenges to his influence.

 As president of the New Mexico Normal School (now Highlands University) until 1903, Hewett was dedicated to archaeological research and the protection of sites.
 His work at Mesa Verde, funded by the Archaeological Institute of America, helped prove the importance of the site and the need to preserve the nation's archaeological resources.
 As a result of his efforts, the 1906 Preservation of American Antiquities Act was passed, and Mesa Verde became a national park.
 In 1907 and 1910, Hewett excavated Puye cliff dwellings and then traveled through the Casas Grandes region of northern Mexico to gain a broader perspective on the prehistory of the Southwest.
 He returned to Santa Fe to establish the new headquarters of the School of American Archaeology (known later as the School of American Research, and now as the School for Advanced Research) for the Archaeological Institute of America.
 The new school occupied the Palace of the Governors, on the Santa Fe Plaza, and operated the Museum of New Mexico, established by the territorial legislature in 1909.
 Hewett's excavations at Puye became the basis for the first exhibit at the Palace of the Governors.